-By Graeme Proctor, Product Manager (Single Use Technologies), Parker Hannifin Manufacturing Limited and Nick Morley, Principal Scientist, Hall Analytical
+By Graeme Proctor, Product Manager (Single Use Technologies), Parker Biosience Filtration and Nick Morley, Principal Scientist, Hall Analytical

-Various interested parties have developed guidances that discuss extractable analysis of single-use components/systems, each with subtle differences.
+Various interested parties have developed guidance that discusses extractable analysis of single-use components/systems, each with subtle differences.
 It is critical that anyone utilizing SUT understands these differences and which testing approaches are most suited to the study goals.